 Students from EU countries (or EEA or Switzerland) will not need a visa if they arrive before 1 January 2021

-If you plan to stay beyond 31 December 2020 (for example, because of the length of your course), you’ll need to apply online for the EU Settlement Scheme .
+If you plan to arrive in the UK before this date you’ll need to apply online for the EU Settlement Scheme .
 The scheme opened on 30 March 2019.

 If you’re an EU, EEA or Swiss citizen, you and your family can apply to the EU Settlement Scheme to continue living in the UK after 30 June 2021.
 If your application is successful, you’ll get either settled or pre-settled status.